wxu-ml/wxu-ml.github.io/_pages/about.md

   <!-- 文本部分 -->
   <div style="flex: 1; width: 100%;">
     <p align="justify" style="font-size: 16px; margin: 0;">
       Welcome to my homepage!
-I am Dr. Xu Wang (王旭 in Chinese).
-I am currently an Associate Professor at the College of Computer Science, Sichuan University, Chengdu, China.
-I received the B.E. degree and Ph.D. degree from Sichuan University in 2015 and 2021, respectively.
-I was a Joint Ph.D at the Australian Institute for Machine Learning (AIML), University of Adelaide, Australia, funded by the China Scholarship Council from 2019 to 2021.
-I am also a visiting Research Scientist at A*STAR Centre for Frontier AI Research (A*STAR CFAR), Singapore.
+I am Dr. Xu Wang, an Associate Professor at the College of Computer Science, Sichuan University, Chengdu, China.
+I received both my B.E. and Ph.D. degrees from Sichuan University in 2015 and 2021, respectively.
+During my doctoral studies, I was a Joint Ph.D. student at the Australian Institute for Machine Learning (AIML), University of Adelaide, Australia, from 2019 to 2021.
+I am also a Visiting Research Scientist at the ASTAR Centre for Frontier AI Research (ASTAR CFAR), Singapore.
     </p>
     <p align="justify" style="font-size: 16px; margin-top: 10px;">
       My research interests revolve around machine learning and its